 An agreement between the university and the host institution is required.

-Special Event insurance provides liability coverage for events held on campus that fall into one of the below categories:
+Special Event insurance provides short term liability coverage for events held on campus that fall into one of the below categories:

 - an off campus organization or individual who does not possess any or adequate liability insurance